What this notice is about

 What if I need copies of income information the IRS received for me?

-You can get copies by requesting them online on the Get Transcript website.
+You can get copies by using the Get Transcript option available online.

 What if I want to file prior year returns electronically?